Gregoire-Descamps/OTDMB_Prosite_Scrapping/README.md

 While we cannot ensure for how long the beautifulsoup script will work, it was made to last as long as possible.
 For instance, columns of the required fields are not retrieved using the index as we see it on the page, but by searching for the actual name of the field, and only then retrieving the index.
 However, one of the main downside of this project is the time it takes to successfully retrieves all the required information as it can easily take between 5 and 10 minutes.
-On top of that, only one user can access the database at a time.
-So if two people were to scrap the pages at the same time using this database, one user would have to wait after the other to finish.
+On top of that, to reduce database transaction time, the scrapped data get loaded separately instead of creating the objects "on the fly".
+This requires creating a data list and duplicate its content in the database objects.
+Here we made the choice of database performance over program and system memory.
 Aside from this downside, the project is suited for any user thanks to its clarity and its user-friendly interface.